 February 1, 2018 · Analysis

 Small business owners believe online advertising and email marketing deliver the best results for their businesses.
 However, according to a recent survey, few of them are using sophisticated enough tracking methods to know for sure.

-The Local Merchant Report 2015 marks the third time the companies have surveyed small businesses about their marketing habits, desires and expectations to establish some small business marketing statistics.
+The Local Merchant Report 2015 marks the third time the companies have surveyed small businesses about their marketing habits, desires and expectations to establish small business marketing statistics.
 Street Fight and Thrive Analytics talked about some of the survey results this week in a webinar.

 One point the companies made is that important trends that affect SMB marketing show up in consumer behavior first.
 For example, said David Card, research director of Street Fight Insights, 60% of consumers currently use mobile devices to search for local information online.
 And they’re often looking for just-in-time information that influences local purchase decisions.
 While they’re standing in retail stores, 54% look for deals, 51% compare prices and 39% look at reviews.

 But even with these compelling statistics, only 22% of the small businesses surveyed said they use mobile advertising, and just 23% are using geo-targeting.
 When asked which marketing methods they do use, 57% cited online advertising and 51% named email marketing.
 In fact, more of the small businesses surveyed still use traditional advertising like newspapers (32%) and yellow pages (31%) than mobile or geo-targeting.